MayaOH2000/leetcode-solutions/leetcode-solutions/Pesudocode/217_ConatainsDuplicates.md

 # Problem 217: Contains Duplicates
 Difficulty: Easy
 Category: Array
-Approach:
+Approach: used Set to store numbers

 # Goal
+- Given an array of integers
+    - Return:
+        - True → if any number appears at least twice
+        - False → if all numbers are unique

 # Example
 Example 1: